jor-el-swe/Mario-Exam-Project/README.md

 credits:

-The project uses the 2D Basic Platformer Pack by OArielG
+The project uses the 2D Basic Platformer Pack by OArielG for background image and grass.

-Flag created in Piskel by Joel Ring :)
+Flag, traps and enemies created in Piskel by Joel Ring :)